 The flu vaccine can be given safely at any stage of pregnancy, from conception onwards.
 You can get the free flu jab from your GP, pharmacist or midwife.

 Pregnant women benefit from the flu vaccine because it will:

 If you have flu symptoms, you should talk to your doctor urgently.
 If you do have flu, there is a prescribed medicine that might help or reduce the risk of complications, but it needs to be taken as soon as possible after the symptoms appear.

 The flu jab is the safest way to help protect you and your baby.
 It's free because you need it, however many months pregnant you are, and however fit and healthy you might feel.

 Victoria, aged 41

-From keeping your house warm, to protecting yourself from common ailments, find out how to stay healthy this winter on NHS Choices.
+From keeping your house warm, to protecting yourself from common ailments, find out how to stay healthy this winter on the NHS website.